The Most Popular Eating Habits Across America

 Go to any bar and grill in the Midwestern states and you'll probably hear a customer ask that question if you wait long enough.
 Ranch—especially buttermilk ranch—is a staple in the middle states, serving as a creamy dip for salad, french fries, buffalo wings, chicken nuggets, and much more.

 There's even an all-ranch restaurant in St. Louis.
 Twisted Ranch offers ranch as its dip of choice in its one-of-a-kind location, offering dozens of varieties including Tzatziki, Chipotle, and Thai.

 Our recommendation?
 Just make sure your favorite ranch dressing isn't on this list of 16 Salad Dressings Worse Than Chocolate Syrup!

 Melt on some Velveeta

-For the uninformed, Kraft Velveeta Cheese is a "cheese-like" product that melts easily and is used frequently in grilled cheese or mac 'n cheese.
+For the uninformed, Kraft Velveeta Cheese is a "cheese-like" product that melts easily and is used frequently in grilled cheese or mac and cheese.
 Or even drizzled over cooked vegetables, like broccoli.
 As a Midwesterner, I grew up eating Velveeta slices in the sandwiches my mom made.
 Should you follow suit?
 Nope!
 Velveeta is a highly-processed product.
 Just eat the real thing; it's so much better.

 Beef and corn forever